ernest-chu/hellow-world/README.md

 Hellow everyone,

-Thsi is the modified readme.
+This is the modified readme.

 /Ernest